minisystem/TR-808-Cherry-MX/README.md

 to be held on by friction alone.

-/Gerbers contains the Gerber files to fabricate the PCB adapter. .stp and/or .stl are for 3D printing the caps that will fit the Cherry MX cap.
+/Gerbers contains the Gerber files to fabricate the PCB adapter. .stp and/or .stl are for 3D printing the caps that will fit the Cherry MX plunger.

 Further details can be found here: